-No stipend is paid out for periods of Interruption of Studies, excepting where this is for required by UKRI (as set out in the UKRI T&Cs for training funding). or absences covered by a medical certificate (UKRI sickness pay) - see relevant sections in UKRI Training Grant T&Cs and guidance).
+No stipend is paid out for periods of Interruption of Studies, excepting where this is required by, and within the conditions set by, UKRI (as set out in the UKRI (as set out in the UKRI Training Grant Terms & Conditions e.g. family or medical leave).